seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 For many good and great deserts to Rome:
 A nobler man, a braver warrior,
 Lives not this day within the city walls:
-He by the senate is accit’d home
+He by the senate is accit'd home
 From weary wars against the barbarous Goths;
 That, with his sons, a terror to our foes,
-Hath yoked a nation strong, train’d up in arms.
+Hath yoked a nation strong, train'd up in arms.
 Ten years are spent since first he undertook
 This cause of Rome and chastised with arms
-Our enemies’ pride: five times he hath return’d
+Our enemies' pride: five times he hath return'd
 Bleeding to Rome, bearing his valiant sons
 In coffins from the field;
-And now at last, laden with horror’s spoils,
+And now at last, laden with horror's spoils,
 Returns the good Andronicus to Rome,
 Renowned Titus, flourishing in arms.
 Let us entreat, by honour of his name,
 Whom worthily you would have now succeed.
-And in the Capitol and senate’s right,
+And in the Capitol and senate's right,
 Whom you pretend to honour and adore,
 That you withdraw you and abate your strength;
 Dismiss your followers and, as suitors should,